 6. Perfectionism makes you forget your strengths.

 When you focus on perfection, you focus too much on the details and fail to see the big picture.
-You put too much of your energy and attention on your weaknesses that you neglect your strengths.
+You put too much of your energy and attention on the weaknesses that you neglect your strengths.

 What if the one thing you hate the most about yourself is your most valuable trait?

 I used to think that being quiet is a weakness.
 But if I wasn’t so quiet, I wouldn’t have enjoyed writing so much and be a writer.
 People who have physical disabilities could see themselves as broken or develop their strengths.
-Think Nick Vujicic, the motivation speaker.
+Think Nick Vujicic, the motivational speaker.
 He doesn’t have any legs or arms at birth, but he still standing strong.

-You can’t choose what to have or not to have at birth.
+You can’t choose what to have or not have at birth.
 But you can choose what to do about it.
 Stop focusing on what’s missing in your life.
 Focus on what’s available to you.

-This month’s theme is about acceptance.
+This month’s theme is acceptance.
 It’s about accepting our flaws and imperfections.
 I would like to end off the post with a heartfelt speech by Woo Hyeon, the winner of The Most Charming Man in My Ugly Friend Festival 2: